maduhu/whitebox-geospatial-analysis-tools/WhiteboxGIS/resources/ReadMe.txt

  result of improved support for vector data in Whitebox.
 In addition, Whitebox now has more advanced abilities to view and edit shapefile database files (.dbf).
 The vector selection feature is now operational, allowing for the ability to query a shapefile's attributes simply by selecting the feature in the map area.
+Shapefiles may also be created through basic on-screen digitizing functionality.

 Whitebox now requires Java Runtime Environment (JRE) 7.0, meaning that you will need to update to the most recent JRE version before you run Whitebox.
 If you double-click the Whitebox